jksiezni/permissive/README.md

 ```

 #### Providing rationale
-There are two ways to provide a rationale for a requested permission.
+There are two ways to provide a rationale for a requested permission:

-1. Register a global ```Rationale```, which is executed every time, the permission request is denied:
+- Register a global ```Rationale```, which is executed every time, the permission request is denied:
 **Note**: *Use ```PermissiveMessenger``` repeatPermissionsRequest() or cancelPermissionsRequest() methods to ask again for permissions or cancel ongoing request.
 **Note 2**: If you forget to call one of ```PermissiveMessenger``` methods, then no more ```Requests``` or ```Actions``` will be processed.*
 ```java